Cabinet Door Styles: A Complete Guide to Cabinet Types for Your Project

 What are the three styles of cabinets?

-The main cabinet styles are inset, partial overlay, and full overlay.
+The main cabinet door styles are inset, partial overlay, and full overlay.
 Each one affects how the door sits on the cabinet box and changes the look of the face frame or frameless structure.

 What is an inset cabinet door?